 Processing So Many Loans Opens Up Room for Error

-If something does not seem right in terms of your mortgage, it’s worth asking, what if a mortgage company made an error?
+If something does not seem right regarding your mortgage, it’s worth asking, what if a mortgage company made an error?
 Mortgage lender errors can happen frequently in the mortgage lending business.
-There’s a huge number of records flowing through, and mortgages are sold and resold frequently, opening up more possibilities for error.
+A huge number of records are flowing through, and mortgages are sold and resold frequently, opening up more possibilities for error.

-Mortgage errors can happen for simple reasons as well, such as key-stroke errors when entering account information, funds being moved to the wrong account, or incorrect payment records being recorded.
-In some cases, errors may be traced to a loan provider trying to take shortcuts by not hiring enough staff or using ineffective, automated, or outsourced processes.
+Mortgage errors can also happen for simple reasons, such as key-stroke errors when entering account information, funds being moved to the wrong account, or incorrect payment records.
+In some cases, errors may be traced to a loan provider’s trying to take shortcuts by not hiring enough staff or using ineffective, automated, or outsourced processes.

 Common Types of Mortgage Errors